near/docs/docs/3.tutorials/auction/1-basic.md

 ---
-id: winning-an-nft
+id: basic
-title: Winning an NFT
-sidebar_label: Winning an NFT
+title: Basic Auction
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import {Github} from "@site/src/components/codetabs"

 In this section of the tutorial, you'll learn how to create a basic auction smart contract from scratch.
 The contract will allow users to place bids and track the highest bidder.
 We'll also look at how to create and run tests, and then how to deploy and interact with the contract on testnet.

+---

 ## Creating a new project

-To get started you'll need to create a new NEAR project.
+To get started you'll need to create a new NEAR smart contract:

 <Tabs groupId="code-tabs">

     <TabItem value="js" label="🌐 JavaScript">

-    TODO
+        ```
+        npx create-near-app@latest
+        ```

     </TabItem>

     <TabItem value="rust" label="🦀 Rust">

-        In your command line run

         ```
         $ cargo near new auction-contract